pinoen/andes-paradise-smdla/README.md

 - They also needed the API.
 - Later they will probably want a customer-facing website as well, where customers will be able to book stays, using the same API
 - It was built with React using Vite.
 - You can try it out at [Vercel - Andes Paradise](https://andes-paradise-smdla.vercel.app).
-Email: pinoen@example.com - password: admin
+Email and password are already set up so directly click "Log in" button.

 ### Built With
 - Routing: React Router